Osteochondral Lesions of the Talus

 Foot and ankle providers (DPM, DO, MD, NP, PA, PT).

-- Demonstrate knowledge of the surgical techniques for bone marrow stimulation surgery for treatment of osteochondral lesions of the talus.
+- List two surgical techniques for bone marrow stimulation surgery for the treatment of osteochondral lesions of the talus.

 Date of original release: March 31, 2020